Kathamii/TINF15B4MCJI/README.md

 ## General

 A racing quiz game with at least 2 players.
 You are given a limited amount of time in which you need to answer as many question as possible correctly.
 The amount of questions is limited, so purely choosing random answers is not worthwhile.
-The winner is whoever got the most question right.
+The winner is whoever got the most questions right.

 ## Instructions